 The Fund will use leverage opportunistically and may choose to increase, decrease, or eliminate its use of leverage over time and from time to time based on DoubleLine's assessment of the yield curve environment, interest rate trends, market conditions, and other factors.
 There is no assurance that the Fund will use reverse repurchase agreements, dollar roll transactions or similar transactions, borrowings, issue preferred shares and/or use other forms of leverage.
 If used, there is no assurance that the Fund's leveraging strategies will be successful.
-The net proceeds the Fund obtains from the use of leverage will be invested in accordance with the Fund's investment objectives and policies as described in this Prospectus.
+The net proceeds the Fund obtains from the use of leverage will be invested in accordance with the Fund's investment objective and policies as described in this Prospectus.
 So long as the rate of return, net of applicable Fund expenses, on the investments purchased by the Fund exceeds the costs of such leverage to the Fund, the use of leverage should help the Fund to achieve an investment return greater than it would if it were not leveraged, although use of leverage may result in losses greater than if the Fund had not used leverage.

 Leveraging is a speculative technique and there are special risks and costs involved.
 By using leverage, the Fund will seek to obtain a higher return for Common Shareholders than if the Fund did not use leverage.
-The Fund cannot assure you that any use of reverse repurchase agreements, dollar roll transactions or similar transactions, borrowings, or other forms of leverage (such as a potential future issuance of preferred shares or the use of derivatives strategies) will result in a higher investment return on your Common Shares, and it may result in losses.
-When leverage is used, the net asset value ("NAV") and market price of the Common Shares and the yield to Common Shareholders will be more volatile.
+The Fund cannot assure you that any use of reverse repurchase agreements, dollar roll transactions or similar transactions, borrowings, or other forms of leverage (such as a potential future issuance of preferred shares or the use of derivatives strategies) will result in a higher investment return on your Common Shareholders will be more volatile.
 Leveraging transactions pursued by the Fund may increase its duration and sensitivity to interest rate movements.
 In addition, fees and expenses of repurchase agreements and borrowings, any future issuance of preferred shares, and other forms of leverage borne by the Fund are borne entirely by the Common Shareholders (and not by preferred shareholders, if any) and will reduce the investment return of the Common Shares.

-See "Leverage" below and the sections entitled "Investment Objectives and Strategies - Principal Risk Factors - Leverage Risk" and " - Derivatives Risk" in the Fund's most recent annual report on Form N-CSR, which is incorporated by reference herein, for further information, including a discussion of associated risks.
+See "Leverage" below and the sections entitled "Investment Objective and Strategies-Principal Risk Factors-Leverage risk" and "-Derivatives risk" in the Fund's most recent annual report on Form N-CSR, which is incorporated by reference herein, for further information, including a discussion of associated risks.